***UPDATED FOR 2020 FILING***

 The Solo 401k by Nabers Group affords you complete flexibility in your contributions, without a minimum funding requirement.
 Therefore, line 11 can be “no” and the remainder of this section is not applicable.

 Sign and date the bottom of the form.

 Can I Get an Extension on the 5500-EZ?

 You are allowed a one-time extension on filing your 5500-EZ by completing form 5558.

 From the IRS instructions: Applications for extension of time to file Form 5500, Form 5500-SF, Form 5500-EZ, and/or Form 8955-SSA that are filed on or before the return/report’s normal due date on a properly completed Form 5558 will be automatically approved to the date that is no later than the 15th day of the third month after the return/report’s normal due date.
 (SOURCE)

 Where Do I Submit Form 5500-EZ?

 At this time, there is no option for electronic filing of the 5500-EZ.
 Mail your completed and signed 5500-EZ form to:

 Reach out to the Experts at Nabers Group for help filing your 5500-EZ.
 You can also read our Solo 401k 5500-EZ Frequently Asked Questions here.

 DISCLAIMER: Please note that this guide is for educational and informational purposes only.
-The guide is not intended nor should not it be considered a replacement for tax, legal or investment advice.
+The guide is not a replacement for tax, legal or investment advice.
 Always consult your tax advisor, CPA and/or legal counsel before filing.